MICLab-Unicamp/medseg/README.md

 by checking if pip --version points to the miniconda directory.

 If you have any issues, feel free to create an issue on this repository.

+### Known Issue

+"Long prediction" mode is not working due to recent changes in the architecutre.
+However not using it should be enough for most cases, Long Prediction uses more models in the final ensemble.